 Please follow the instructions of Template when

-One registration covers 5 pages including tables, figures and references, and additional pages will be chargeable.
+One author registration covers 5 pages including tables, figures and references, and additional pages will be charged at 60 USD/page.

 Should you have any questions, please feel free to contact us at email@example.com.